 A hobby greenhouse most likely is the one that you are looking for.
 It’s the place for hobby gardeners to grow their plants in a secured and controlled environment.
 A hobby greenhouse is an overall term for “non-professional” gardeners, who grow vegetables and other plants for their family in a greenhouse.

-In contrast to the hobby greenhouse, this type of greenhouse is for "professional gardeners", who grow plants for a commercial use, i.e. farmers.
+In contrast to the hobby greenhouse, this type of greenhouse is for professionals, who grow plants for a commercial use, i.e. farmers.

-As the name already reveals its purpose, the educational greenhouses are made for schools, universities, and other educational institutions.
+The name already reveals its purpose.
+Educational greenhouses are made for schools, universities, and other educational institutions.
 These greenhouse kits are for education and therapy.

 Cold greenhouses and cold frames

 In winter, the temperatures can drop quite extremely, even inside a cold greenhouse.
 It doesn’t use an alternate heating source and it isn’t as insulated as hot greenhouses.